axibase/atsd/api/meta/metric/rename.md

 ## Description

-Renames metric: modifies the name, whereas the identifier and the data are retained.
+Renames metric: modifies the name, whereas the identifier, the series data (datetime, value), the metric metadata (tags, fields) are retained.

-New operations with the old metric name are stored under a new metric with the old name and a new identifier.
+New commands with the old metric name are stored under a new metric with the old name and a new identifier.

 Rules applied to the metric name:

-* Whitespaces are forbidden
+* Characters with ASCII codes from 0x0 to 0x20 are forbidden.
-* Special characters (such as `: / ? # [ ] @`) are allowed, but must be [encoded](https://axibase.com/docs/atsd/api/data/#uri-encoding) in the URL.
+* Upper-case letters are treated as lower-case.
-* The new name of the metric must be unique.
+* The new name of metric must not match any other present metric name.

 ## Request